NgYuDik/ZeroOrder/README.md

 **6. Generate a seat QR code or order QR code.**

 **Please note: This project does not have a payment function.
 Only the corresponding interface is provided for development.
 Users can import the corresponding payment plug-in to facilitate the improvement of the payment function.
-(For plug-in development documents).**
+(Attached with plugin development documentation).**

 ## Ad:
 None.